+- Eagle Point Securities

+- Griffin Capital

+- Hines Securities

+- Inland Securities

+- Preferred Capital Securities

+- Sealy

+- SmartStop Strategic Storage

+- Stepstone

-- Educational and Marketing Support: AAS receives direct financial support from third-party investment managers and TAMPs for conferences, trainings, ongoing advisor education, and marketing efforts.
-In consideration for this financial support, AAS assists in the distribution of the third-party investment managers' and TAMPs' marketing materials to AAS' Advisors, provides opportunities for the third-party investment managers and TAMPs to participate in AAS' conferences and meetings, and other support as agreed upon by the parties.
-These arrangements create conflicts of interest, as it directly incentivizes AAS to promote products and services from third-party investment managers and TAMPs to educational and marketing support.
-AAS mitigates this conflict by not directly sharing such compensation with its Advisors (who ultimately provide you, the client, with advice and recommendations); however, the Advisors indirectly benefit from the support through education, conferences, and training opportunities. - Research and Other Benefits from Third-Parties: AAS receives research and other benefits, directly and indirectly, from the custodians, Platform Providers, third-party investment managers, TAMPs, products sponsors (e.g., mutual funds, ETFs, and alternative/complex product issuers), annuity and insurance carriers, and other business partners.
-Such research and other benefits include, but are not limited to, investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or gratis consulting services, discounted and/ or gratis attendance at conferences, meetings, and other products used by AAS in furtherance of its investment advisory business operations.
+- Research and Other Benefits from Third-Parties: AAS receives research and other benefits, directly and indirectly, from the custodians, Platform Providers, third-party investment managers, TAMPs, products sponsors (e.g., mutual funds, ETFs, and alternative/complex product issuers), annuity and insurance carriers, and other business partners.
+Such research and other benefits include, but are not limited to, investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or gratis consulting services, discounted and/ or gratis attendance at conferences, meetings, and other educational and/or social events, marketing support, computer hardware and/ or software and/or other products used by AAS in furtherance of its investment advisory business operations.
 Other benefits include, facilitating payment of advisory fees from its clients' accounts, assisting with back-office training and support functions, recordkeeping and client reporting, and institutional trading and custody services (not available to retail investors).
 Many of these services are used to service all or some substantial number of AAS' advisory accounts, including accounts not serviced by the particular third-party that provides or pays for the research or other benefit(s).